sthaarwin/Project-Banking/README.md

 # NexVault Banking System

 This is a simple banking system implemented in C++.
-The system allows users to create accounts, deposit and withdraw funds, and check their balance.
+The system allows users to create accounts, transfer funds, and check their balance.

 ## Features

 - **Account Creation**: Users can create a new account by providing their name, initial balance, and a unique account number.
-- **Deposit**: Account holders can deposit funds into their account.
-- **Withdrawal**: Account holders can withdraw funds from their account, provided they have sufficient balance.
+- **Balance Transfer**: Users can transfer balance to other registered users.
 - **Balance Inquiry**: Users can check their account balance at any time.
 - **Account Management**: Admins can manage accounts, including viewing account details and closing accounts.